Willo Perron

 EO

-I know.
-And to feel.
 I was really taken with his SNL 40 performance, when he lay on the ground in a cruciform position.
 You were really part of these people’s careers as they grew older and formed their visual language.
-Yeezy was buzzing around for years in the first two seasons, but it wasn’t until season four—when they did it in New York during Fashion Week with Vanessa Beecroft—that I feel like the project cemented itself in the public eye.
+Yeezy had been circulating through those first two seasons, but it wasn’t until season four—when they did it on Roosevelt Island during Fashion Week with Vanessa Beecroft—that I feel like the project cemented itself in the public eye.

 WP

 It’s funny—I actually introduced Kanye to Vanessa Beecroft.
-The first show we did with her was the 808s & Heartbreak album release party, in a parking garage in LA in 2008.
-Before that, we had done the Glow in the Dark Tour, which was monumental.
-It changed the way rap was perceived within a touring context, and it also changed Kanye as a performer.
+The first show we did with her was the 808s & Heartbreak album release party, in a parking garage in Los Angeles in 2008.
+Before that, we’d done the Glow in the Dark Tour, which was monumental.
+It changed how rap was perceived within a touring context, and it changed Kanye as a performer.

 EO